MatsMoll/aligned/README.md

 # Aligned

-A data managment tool for ML applications.
+A data management tool with additional features tailured for ML applications.

-Similar to how DBT is a data managment tool for business analytics, will Aligned manage ML projects.
+Similar to how DBT is a data management tool for business analytics, will Aligned manage ML projects.

+This is done by defining data contracts and model contracts.

 Aligned does this through two things.
-1. A light weight data managment system.
+1. A light weight data management system.
 Making it possible to query a data lake and databases.
 2. Tooling to define a `model_contract`.
 Clearing up common unanswerd questions through code.

 Therefore, aligned can also be seen as a way to implement interfaces or the [strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern) into data applications.